iotran207/Sky-project/README.md

 • CHT-DIGITAL-CHAT-TKB: timetable lookup module, the timetable is updated in real time on the page of Ha Tinh High School for the Gifted, and has been used by the NEWS team club on the fanpage chatbot Facebook.

-• SKY-MUSIC: module that allows music playback on the Relax-Project platform.
+• SKY-MUSIC: module that allows music playback on the Sky-Project platform.
 Use algorithms to retrieve music and play it from Youtube with fast music download speed using the Async function, HTTP Request communication method and Youtube-dl library.

 • SKY-TOP-NEWS: module updates notable articles in real time with extremely large data sources from reputable newspapers from around the world in general and Vietnam in particular (24H newspapers, newspapers Channel 14, Nhan Dan News, VOV News,...)